PhoenixTales/phoenix-docs/vision/gothic-defined.md

 And this is one of the crucial things to differentiate between fantastical stories (which contains "sci-fi" too).
 Instead of the very superficial and outdated differentiations such as fantasy vs. sci-fi, we differentiate fantastical stories based on the following differentiations:

-* Are they inspired or set in a historical period of the past, the present or in the future? (past/present/future)
+* **Historicity of the Fantastical:** Are they, inspite of their fantastical elements, inspired by or set in a historical period of the past, the present or in an imaginative future based on historical reality?
+Or are they beyond any historical inspiration in a purely fantastical world? (historically inspired vs. non-historically inspired fantasy)
-* Are the fantastical elements of the story conceivable as *potentially* real?
-  And does the story try to make this conceivability believable or doesn't it care for that? (../..)
+* **Conceivability of the Fantastical**: Are the fantastical elements of the story conceivable as *potentially* real or decidedly surreal and does the story try to make this conceivability believable or doesn't it care about that? (down-to-earth-fantasy vs. (airy-)fairy-fantasy)
-* Are the fantastical or magical elements in "high" focus of (= especially highlighted in) the story or are they low-key? (high/low)
+* **Pervasiveness of the Fantastical:** Are the fantastical or magical elements in "high" focus of (or especially highlighted in) the story, do they fully pervade the game and the world or are they low-key? (high vs. low fantasy)
-* Does the story have a dark, gloomy mood or a bright, colourful mood? (dark/bright)
+* Atmosphere: Does the story and world have a dark, gloomy mood or a bright, colourful mood? (dark/bright)
-* Is the story hard, cynical, brutal or rather soft, comforting and gentle? (hardboiled, roman/film/game noir)
+* Is the story hard, cynical, brutal or rather soft, comforting and gentle? (hardboiled/film-noir/tragical vs. soft)
 * Does it comply to any specific writing/filming/gamedesign style?
 Such as: Gothic,

+Obviously the borders between those categorical pairs are fluid and there may be scenarios where we would have a hard time to assign them to one or the other.
+But many games can be easily assigned one of these pairs in the different categories.

 Examples:
 Gothic presents an imaginative-past scenario.